5 Statistical Inference and Hypothesis Testing

 ANOVA is especially useful for evaluating how a categorical factor with more than two levels affects a numerical outcome.
 It assesses whether the variability between group means is greater than what would be expected due to random sampling alone.
 The test statistic follows an F-distribution, which compares variance across and within groups.

 To illustrate, consider the diamonds dataset from the ggplot2 package.
 We analyze whether the mean price (price) differs by cut quality (cut), which has five levels: “Fair,” “Good,” “Very Good,” “Premium,” and “Ideal.”
-What can we learn from the distribution of prices across cut categories?

 data(diamonds)